cph-ms782/express-mongo-typescript/README.md

 NoSQL and MongoDB

-#### Explain*, generally, what is meant by a NoSQL database.
+#### Explain, generally, what is meant by a NoSQL database.

 En NoSQL-database er en database der giver dig mulighed for at gemme og hente data, der ikke er omhyggeligt modelleret på en tabelform, som du skal med en relational database.

-#### Explain* Pros & Cons in using a NoSQL database like MongoDB as your data store, compared to a traditional Relational SQL Database like MySQL.
+#### Explain Pros & Cons in using a NoSQL database like MongoDB as your data store, compared to a traditional Relational SQL Database like MySQL.

 -   Ting går lidt hurtigere (hvis man har valgt det rigtige scenarie)
 -   kan håndtere store mængder data
 -   behøver ikke at bruge et bestemt skema at lægge data ind \#\#todo

-#### Explain* about indexes in MongoDB, how to create them, and *demonstrate* how you have used them.
+#### Explain about indexes in MongoDB, how to create them, and *demonstrate* how you have used them.

 Indexes gør det let for mongoDB at udføre søgninger.
 Uden disse ville databasen skulle igennem alle datasæt for at finde den ønskede data: